 That being said, it does take quite a lot to look that manly and disheveled.
 The following tips for trimming your neckbeard will ensure you pull off this grizzly look without any issue.

-Moistening your skin under the beard with a balm or oil will help to keep the beard growing full and reduce any discomfort you will feel as the hair sprouts from the neck area.
+Moistening your skin under the beard with a balm or oil will help keep the beard growing full and reduce any discomfort you will feel like the hairs sprouting from the neck area.

 When you want to shape the neckbeard, beard balms and conditioners make it easier for you to run a comb or brush through the beard without any tangles or knots.

 Longer sections can easily hide sections with patches or bare spots.
 The best candidates for this beard style are those guys with a diamond-shaped head.

-One of the advantages to this particular style beard is that regardless the shape of your head, you can sculpt the neckbeard to complement your features.
+One of the advantages to this particular facial hair style is that regardless of the shape of your head, you can sculpt the beard to complement your features.

-The key early in the process is patience, and once you make it past the one-month barrier, the rest is going to be all easy sailing.
+The key early in the process is patience and once you make it past the one-month barrier, the rest is going to be all easy sailing.

 Your new neckbeard will certainly attract attention, women will want to know what kind of guy has the guts to take this challenging road.

-Photo from: Olena Yakobchuk © 123RF.com
+Photo from: Olena Yakobchuk © 123RF.com.